NUST-Machine-Intelligence-Laboratory/DDN/README.md

 Introduction
 ------------
-This is the source code for our paper **Deep Denoising Network for Fine-Grained Visual Recognition**
+This is the source code for our paper **Robust Learning from Untrusted Web Data by Deep Fusion Network**

 Network Architecture
 --------------------